-Impairment of trade receivablesRefer to Note 3(f) - Summary of significant accounting policies for impairment of trade and other receivables, Note 4(b) - Critical accounting estimates and judgements on loss allowance for trade receivables and Note 22 - Trade and other receivables.As at 31 December 2020, the Group has trade receivables balance of RM293.6 million, net of impairment of trade receivables of RM38.5 million.The impairment of trade receivables computed by management is based on the expected loss rates of each ageing band of trade receivables.
+Key audit matters How our audit addressed the key audit matters Refer to Note 3(I) - Summary of significant accounting policies for impairment of trade and other receivables, and Note 21 - Inventories to the financial statement.
+We checked the reasonableness of management's past estimates by comparing the prior year's projected provision rates for stock obsolescence to the current year's actual stock write-offs and used the results of our assessments to challenge management's current year's projections used for estimating the rates used for provisioning stock obsolescence.
+Based on the audit procedures performed, no exceptions were noted.
+Impairment of trade receivables As at 31 December 2021, the Group has trade receivable balance of RM285.1 million, net of impairment of trade receivables of RM30.8 million.
+The impairment of trade receivables computed by management is based on the expected loss rates of each ageing band of trade receivables.
 Significant judgement and estimates are required in determining the loss rates to be applied to each ageing band of the trade receivables.
-Our audit procedures on the testing of the impairment of trade receivables were as follows: We obtained an understanding of and evaluated management's grouping of trade receivables based on shared credit risk characteristics and days past due; We used historical payment profiles of sales and the corresponding historical credit losses experienced in the historical periods to independently estimate the rate of impairment of trade receivables; and We compared our estimated rate of impairment of trade receivables in each age bracket for each category of trade receivables with the rate of impairment applied by management to determine the reasonableness of the impairment made.
-We focus on this area because of the nature of the judgement made by management in deriving the estimates when assessing the level of impairment required.
+We focus on this area as the impairment assessment involves significant judgement by management to ascertain the timing of bad debts and there is inherent risk in determining the impact of the critical assumptions applied by the management in estimating the level of impairment required for trade receivables.
+Refer to Note 3(f) - Summary of significant accounting policies for impairment of trade and other receivables, Note 4(b) - Critical accounting estimates and judgements on loss allowance for trade receivables and Note 22 - Our audit procedures on the testing of the impairment of trade receivables were as follows: We obtained debtors ageing reports and test the underlying data used by management in estimating the rate of impairment by checking the below to ascertain whether the debtors ageing reports generated from the system are reliable to be used: i) agreed the total of the report to the management account i.e General Ledger as at 31 December 2021 to ensure completeness of the data used in these reports; and ii) sighted to the invoices to ensure the receivable balances are classified accurately into each ageing bracket.
+We obtained an understanding of and evaluated management's grouping of trade receivables based on shared credit risk characteristics and days past due; We used historical payment profiles of sales and the corresponding historical credit losses experienced in the historical periods to independently estimate the Trade and other receivables. rate of impairment of trade receivables; and We compared our estimated rate of impairment of trade receivables in each age bracket for each category of trade receivables with the rate of impairment applied by management to determine the reasonableness of the impairment made.
+Based on the audit procedures performed, no exceptions were noted.

-There are no key audit matters to report for the Company.
+We have determined that there are no key audit matters to report for the Company.